johnthwong/johnthwong.github.io/index.md

 ## Microsimulations

 ### [Modeling the Distributional Impact of Taxing Employees for Employer FICA Contributions](https://policyengine.org/us/policy?focus=policyOutput.winnersAndLosers.incomeDecile&reform=77152&region=us&timePeriod=2025&baseline=2&dataset=enhanced_cps)
-I added a simulation of a reform to PolicyEngine's microsimulation model.
+I built a reform for PolicyEngine's microsimulation model.
 Under this reform, social security benefits would be exempt from taxation, but eemployer's half of Social Security and Medicare taxes would be treated as employee's extra income for tax purposes.
 This further shifts the tax burden of Social Security to working years, and we model the impact it would have on federal revenues and on inequality.
-(View on PolicyEngine)[https://policyengine.org/us/policy?focus=policyOutput.winnersAndLosers.incomeDecile&reform=77152&region=us&timePeriod=2025&baseline=2&dataset=enhanced_cps]
+[View on PolicyEngine](https://policyengine.org/us/policy?focus=policyOutput.winnersAndLosers.incomeDecile&reform=77152&region=us&timePeriod=2025&baseline=2&dataset=enhanced_cps)
 <br>
 <br>
 <img src="images/tax_payroll_distributional_impact.png"/>